 Unfortunately, over half of Guariento’s cycle was destroyed in the 1944 bombing raid.
 Only the frescoes on the left wall have survived (see the image on the right), while those on the right wall and vault were blown to smithereens.
 What we see on the left wall is very interesting nonetheless.
 The frescoes in the lunette show Saint Philip being forced to sacrifice to Mars, the pagan god of war.
 The saint refuses, and replaces the pagan idol with a Christian crucifix.
-Moving on to the frescoes in the middle register, we see Saint Augustinus meeting with a group of African bishops on the left, while on the right Saint Philip is crucified by pagans.
+Moving on to the frescoes in the middle register, we see Saint Augustinus consecrating a group of African bishops on the left, while on the right Saint Philip is crucified by pagans.
 The final two frescoes, in the lower register, are both about the life of Saint Augustinus.
 The one on the left shows the saint experiencing a vision in which an angel presents him with a Bible and tells him to pick it up and read it (“Tolle, lege!”).
 Augustinus then tells a friend, possibly Saint Alypius of Thagaste, what has happened.
 The fresco on the right shows how Augustinus is baptised in Milan by Saint Ambrosius (see Milan: Sant’Ambrogio).

 Below the large scenes are smaller decorations presumably representing the planets.
 On the left we clearly see a personification of the Moon, while the flaming figure on the right is definitely the Sun.
 The large crucifix in the apse has been attributed to Niccolò Semitecolo, who was presumably Guariento’s principal assistant.